mitoostudio/mitoo-legal/support-en.md

 ## We're Here to Help

-Whether you need technical assistance, have a feature suggestion, or just want to share how Mitoo is helping your family, we would love to hear from you.
+Whether you need technical assistance, have a feature suggestion, or just want to share how Mitoo is making a difference for your family, we would love to hear from you.

 **Email:** [connect-point.core@outlook.com](mailto:connect-point.core@outlook.com)